 - Complimentary Family & Alumni Programs

 - Comfortable Onsite Medical Detox Center

 The nice thing about anxiety grounding methods is that many can be done in any environment.
 Grounding oneself could mean an individual might be alone or in public.
 Still, once you feel that flashback or dissociation coming on, you can use grounding activities for anxiety to move your focus back to the present.
 Working on grounding activities for adults takes dedication and becomes easier over time.
 Try something else if these particular grounding techniques don’t work for you.
 For example, some people find that a rubber band on their wrist helps snap them back to the moment.
 The ultimate goal is to live now and focus on the present when the past starts coming up.

 According to the Anxiety and Depression Association of America, anxiety is a common disorder that affects about 18 percent of adults in the United States.
 Immersing yourself in your senses may help reduce symptoms of stress and worry.
-You can follow simple exercises that activate your five senses — sight, touch, hearing, smell, and taste.
-For example, simply listening to birds chirping or smelling fresh-cut grass could help you focus less on your anxious thoughts and more on the present moment.
+You can follow simple exercises that activate your senses — sight, touch, hearing, smell, and taste.
+For example, listening to birds chirping or smelling fresh-cut grass could help you focus less on your anxious thoughts and more on the present moment.